What are kith and kin?

 New Kith and Kin

 We have to bring a flexible attitude and a sense of sacrifice to any new group.
 We have to be prepared to adopt that tribe’s vision, purpose and values (VPV).
 We have to be prepared to commit ourselves for the long term.
 In turn, the existing tribe members need to welcome us in.
+Everyone has to do their bit for their tribe.

 If we are welcomed into a new group with open arms, immediately included in what’s going on; and instantly trusted, we will quickly belong.
 That’s because we love to feel valued.
 It helps us find contentment.
 Being welcomed in is a life-enhancing process.